BZoennchen/supercollider-book/_sources/chapters/sounddesign/fm.md

 \end{equation}

 where $t$ is the time, $f(t)$ is the frequency and $A$ the (maximal) amplitude.
-$f(t)$ is not a constant but a function over time which looks like the following
+For frequency modulation, $f(t)$ is not a constant but a function over time which looks like the following

 \begin{equation}
 f(t) = \left[ f_\text{car} + A_{\text{mod}} \cdot \sin(2\pi f_{\text{mod}} \cdot t) \right].
 \end{equation}

-In summary we get
+In summary, we get

 \begin{equation}
 y(t) = A_{\text{car}} \cdot \sin(2\pi \left[ f_\text{car} + A_{\text{mod}} \cdot \sin(2\pi f_{\text{mod}} \cdot t) \right] \cdot t),